KTH/devops-course/contributions/competition/README.md

 Usually a static build of FFmpeg (e.g., https://johnvansickle.com/ffmpeg/) does not contain debugging information.
 If you need to analyze the coverage with the help of debugging symbols, you may need to build FFmpeg by yourself.
 We provide the following resource for your convenience:

 - [Source code of ffmpeg-4.2 for direct download](http://ffmpeg.org/releases/ffmpeg-4.2.tar.bz2) ([FFmpeg Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide))
-- Use our [fuzzing-competition-reference-build-ffmpeg42](https://hub.docker.com/repository/docker/kthassert/fuzzing-competition-reference-build-ffmpeg42) docker image, which contains the stripped binary (`/root/bin/ffmpeg`), the static binary with debugging symbols (`/root/bin/ffmpeg_g`) and the exact source code version of the binary in case you want to do specific instrumentation (`/root/ffmpeg_sources`).
+- Use our [fuzzing-competition-reference-build-ffmpeg42](https://hub.docker.com/repository/docker/kthassert/fuzzing-competition-reference-build-ffmpeg42) docker image, which contains the stripped binary (`ffmpeg`), the static binary with debugging symbols (`ffmpeg_g`) and the exact source code version of the binary in case you want to do specific instrumentation (see folder `/root/ffmpeg-build-script/packages/ffmpeg-4.2`).
-- Download `ffmpeg-v4.2-static-build.tar` [from KTH box](https://kth.box.com/s/22w226emhavt0gnj18gn46xrvpff6sm0) (sha1sum value `ba52f6a3b20ab0536a1cb547719ffc8b6afa0821`).
+- Download `ffmpeg-v4.2-static-build.tar` [from KTH box](https://kth.box.com/s/petg60k4r7lblcfkdp07vggswxqn148b) (sha1sum value `02d05c6914b6e098040dc8515fc739e4567d63c1`).
 It contains the statically linked binariy with debugging information.
 But note that we could only guarantee these binaries work correctly in Ubuntu 16.04.

 ## Grading Criteria